 Ibiza is stunningly beautiful with a rugged coastline indented with coves and fine sandy beaches.
 The nightlife on the island is renowned all over the world and some of the best Dj’s come to the island for special performances.
 If you love a wild night out then San Antonio is the place to head where the night and morning become one every night of the week.
 For the more serious clubber head to the famous nightclubs of Pacha, Eden or Es Paradis. for information on Ibiza night clubs

-The windswept island of Menorca is the second largest in the Balearics.
+Menorca the windswept island of is the second largest in the Balearics.
 Declared a Biosphere Reserve by UNESCO in 1993, it is full of prehistoric relics and monuments and still relatively untouched by tourism and there are miles of unspoiled beaches to enjoy.
-The wonderful harbour of Citudella is worth a visit as its French influence is a pleasant sight to see.
+The wonderful harbor of Citudella is worth a visit as its French influence is a pleasant sight to see.
 Enjoy a stroll around the cobbled streets and narrow passageways.
-Let goeasy travel help you plan the perfect holiday package for you and your family and friends.
-Contact goeasy travel.

 Over 4,000 kilometres long, the Spanish seaboard has a rather singular coastline, in that it is washed by the waters of the Mediterranean Sea (on its eastern and south-eastern flanks), the Bay of Biscay (to the north) and the Atlantic Ocean (along the west and south).
 With more than three hundred days of sunshine per year and a mild climate, average temperatures being in the order of 18° C – 30° C (64° F – 86° F), its sunlit beaches receive millions of tourists from all over the world each year.